 PGY2 critical care residents who completed a PGY1 residency at UHS will only undergo orientation specifically for the PGY2 critical care residency during the first month of the residency year.
 PGY2 critical care residents who did not complete a PGY1 residency at UHS will undergo orientation and training for the University of Texas College of Pharmacy, University Health System, the PGY2 Critical Care Pharmacy Residency, and the Pharmacy Department during the first month of residency.
 Departmental and residency training will include orientation to policies and procedures, UHS computers, the inpatient pharmacy, and the STICU/NSICU units.
-All items on the Inpatient Pharmacy Training List should be covered during this training period.
-The resident will also be oriented to the ASHP Residency Learning System (RLS) and Resitrak online evaluation system if these were not utilized during their PGY1 residency.
+All items on the Inpatient Pharmacy Training List should be covered during this training period, and the completed checklist should be submitted to the Residency Program Director (RPD) at the end of the training period.
+The resident will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY2 residency training.
+In addition, the resident will be oriented to the evaluation process and the PharmAcademic online evaluation system (if not utilized during PGY1 residency).
 Residents who are not previously certified will also be scheduled for training in Basic and Advanced Cardiac Life Support (BLS/ACLS) early in the residency.
 The resident must become licensed in the State of Texas as a Registered Pharmacist by August 1, or the 1st day of the second month of residency.

 The resident will participate in weekly critical care discussion group sessions and monthly critical care pharmacy journal club.